Our story began with a small-scale production where we started nurturing local shoemaking artisans near Bandung.

 Back in 2010, Rowland Asfales got his sneakers stolen in his 3 x 3 sqm dorm.
 He was just an undergraduate student who couldn’t afford new pairs but decided to design his shoes instead.
 He never thought how the incident would turn into a blessing in disguise.

-Long story short, Asfales met some shoe craftsmen who lived in such poor living conditions around Cibaduyut area—they work, they eat, and they also sleep in the same room contaminated with unpleasant smell of chemical adhesives.
+Long story short, Asfales met some shoe craftsmen who could create a very beautiful shoes.
+Unfortunately, they lived in such poor living conditions around the Cibaduyut area.
+They worked, ate, and slept in a dark workshop contaminated with an unpleasant smell of chemical adhesives.

-Then Asfales came up with an idea to create better shoes in a better way.
-He wanted to promote the beauty of local high craftsmanship with proper attention to reducing harmful impacts on workers and the environment.
+Asfales came up with an idea to create better shoes in a more responsible way.
+He wanted to nurture the beauty of high local shoe craftsmanship with proper attention to reducing harmful impacts on workers and the environment.